 - Vision problems

 Even these supposedly “mild” symptoms may prevent you from completing your normal work duties, stop you from driving, or otherwise interfere with your daily routine and cause a financial loss.
-You have a legal right to recover damages for those losses if your injury was caused by negligence, whether in a car crash, slip and fall, or other incidents.
+You have a legal right to recover damages for those losses if your injury was caused by negligence, whether in a car accident, a slip and fall, or other incidents.

 Related Links: |